 Formula and feeding supplies can get expensive.
-Since breastfed babies may be sick less often, it can help keep baby’s health costs low.
+Since breastfed babies may be sick less often, it can help keep baby’s health costs lower.

 It helps babies feel more secure, warm and comforted.

-Studies show it can even lessen the likelihood of certain types of breast cancer and ovarian cancer.
+Studies show it can even reduce the risk of certain types of breast cancer and ovarian cancer.